ewrkse/ewrk-wordpress-theme/README.md

 At the moment, you need to study the styles.css typography section to get the path correct.
 The fonts are not included in this package and need to be downloaded separately.

+If you decide to use this theme and find some of the many missing stylings (e.g. only the widgets in use on https://ewrk.se are actually styled), don't hesitate to send a request!